More Qs and As coming soon! [Last updated 2/19/14]

 A: His first appearance was in New Mutants #98, but ‘Pool really gets going in his 1993 limited series.
 The 1997 Deadpool series is chock full of great comics, particularly the first two years or so by Joe Kelly.
+Cable & Deadpool is pretty much a masterpiece.
 The 2008 Deadpool series is great as well.

 All that said, my favorite Deadpool run is the current series written by Brian Posehn & Gerry Duggan.
 The first arc is good (and Tony Moore’s art is incredible) but around issue #8 it just becomes one of my favorite comics around.

 If you’re a Marvel Unlimited member, there’s TONS to read.